Contents

 Shift Options

-If this option is checked all shifts will be rotated after the number of days in the rotation period is passed.
+If Rotate Schedules or Rotate Employees is set all shifts will be rotated after the number of days in the rotation period is passed.
 See also: Automatic shift rotation

 Last Rotation Date